The History of BI Dashboards

 Metrics and visualizations on dashboards have also evolved from static tables and charts to fully interactable elements that can be clicked on to drill down further into specific sub-categories of data, or lead to automatically generated explanations and comparisons for further context - one such example is Yellowfin Assisted Insights and Signals.

-Today, a BI dashboard refers to an analytics tool that provides a consolidated view of relevant business data, such as key performance metrics and operational data.
+Today, a business intelligence dashboard, or BI dashboard, refers to an analytics tool that provides a consolidated view of relevant business data, such as key performance metrics and operational data.

 A BI dashboard allows business owners to quickly and easily view, explore and break down data from different sources, at a glance, on one screen.

-Sales dashboards and marketing dashboards are two very common types of BI dashboard examples.
+Sales dashboards and marketing dashboards are two very common use cases/BI dashboard examples.
 A sales dashboard shows data about sales activity, such as orders, sales leads, and sales revenue.
 A marketing dashboard shows data about marketing activity, such as website visits, email subscribers, and social media followers.
+Most use cases of dashboards fall under three categories of dashboards: operational dashboards, strategic dashboards or analytical dashboards.

 A business intelligence dashboard collects key metrics and data visualizations that allow you to see the big picture.
 It can be used to understand trends, and track operational progress to help drive decision-making.